Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

 \subsection{Galaxy-by-galaxy Resolution Study On Radial Profiles of Halos}

 After compiling the subhalo-matching catalog between two simulations of different resolutions, we are able to conduct a galaxy-by-galaxy comparison study on the subhalos' radial profiles.
 In Figure \ref{fig:rc_ratio}, we examine the differences in the spatial distribution of particles within subhalos by plotting the radial profiles of enclosed masses in TNG100-1 and TNG100-2 (top row).\footnote{We adopt the positions of the particles with minimum gravitational potential energy as the centers of the galaxies.} We also plot the mass ratios in each radius bin (bottom row; dividing TNG100-2 by TNG100-1).
 We group the subhalos into three mass bins in units of $M_{\rm DM}/\msun$ as [$10^{12.5}, 10^{13.5}$], [$10^{11.5}, 10^{12.5}$], and [$10^{10.5}, 10^{11.5}$].
 Each is denoted in the figure as $\sim 10^{13}$, $\sim 10^{12} $, and $\sim 10^{11} \msun$, respectively.
 We also limit our analysis to central galaxies, which is the primary subhalo in its FoF group.
 Subhalos that possess no stellar particles, constituting 10\% of the lowest mass bin, are excluded from this analysis.
-Vertical, gray dotted lines in each panel denote the resolution limit of TNG100-2 at $z=0$, i.e., they represent the softening lengths for DM and stars, divided by the mean virial radius of the halos in each mass bin.\footnote{The softening length of collisionless particles in TNG100-1 is a half of that in TNG100-2, being 0.74 kpc and 1.48 kpc, respectively (see Table \ref{tab:tng}).}
+For reference, in each panel, we display vertical dotted lines representing three times the gravitational softening lengths of TNG100-2, divided by the mean virial radius of the halos in each mass bin, $3 \times \epsilon_{\rm DM,\,star}^{z=0}/\langle R_{200}\rangle$ \citep{2019MNRAS.490.3196P}.\footnote{The softening length of collisionless particles in TNG100-1 is a half of that in TNG100-2, being 0.74 kpc and 1.48 kpc, respectively (see Table \ref{tab:tng}).}